ONSdigital/blaise-api-rest/README.md

 ## Tests

-Behaviour and unit tests are in a seperate top level "Tests" folder.
+Behaviour and unit tests are in a separate top level "Tests" folder.

 Behaviour tests need to be run in debug mode so that they use the stubs.